GriffinCanCode/Builder/docs/DSL.md

-# BUILD DSL Specification
+# Builderfile DSL Specification

-The Builder system supports two configuration formats: JSON (legacy) and a modern D-based DSL.
+The Builder system uses a modern D-based DSL for Builderfile configuration.
 This document describes the DSL syntax and semantics.

 ## Overview

-The BUILD DSL is designed to be:
+The Builderfile DSL is designed to be:
 - **Readable**: Clean, intuitive syntax for defining build targets
 - **Type-safe**: Compile-time validation with sophisticated error messages
 - **Extensible**: Easy to add new fields and target types